OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend/README.md

 ### Deploy the app to Azure

 >Here are the instructions to run the sample in **Visual Studio Code**.
-You can also try to run the app using TeamsFx CLI tool, refer to [Try the Sample with TeamsFx CLI](cli.md)
+You can also try to run the app using Teams Toolkit CLI tool, refer to [Try the Sample with Teams Toolkit CLI](cli.md)

 1. Clone the repo to your local workspace or directly download the source code.
 1. Download [Visual Studio Code](https://code.visualstudio.com) and install [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit).